 Wood Elf Magic [Wood Elf] (4) – As long as you’ve maxed Dex this is a superb feat for wood elf Rogues, Longstrider and Pass without Trace are fantastic spells, and the opportunity to nab Guidance on a skill heavy Rogue is very tempting.

 Eberron: RftLW Feats

 Revenant Blade [Elf] (5) – If you’re interested in a double-bladed scimitar this is essential to it being usable as it actually gives the weapon the finesse property.
-The extra AC and Dex bump just close the sale and make this a must have for builds which want to use this weapon.
+The extra AC and Dex bump just close the sale and make this a must-have for builds that want to use this weapon.